Customizable Select Element (Explainer)

 Keyboard Behavior

-element is provided, the <select>
+is opted into base appearance, the <select>

-element and the Aria Authoring Practices Guide Combobox Pattern.
+element and the ARIA Authoring Practices Guide Combobox Pattern.
 This behavior was decided in issue 386 and issue 433.

-- Spacebar opens the listbox.
+- Spacebar opens the picker.

 - Enter submits the form associated with the select if one exists.
 Otherwise, enter does nothing.

-When the listbox is open:
+When the picker is open:

 - Spacebar is used for typeahead.